-So while there are fantastic, cheap ways to learn a language that are much better, this post is particularly for the extreme cheapskates.
-Yes, you can become perfectly fluent in a language without traveling anywhere, and without spending a dime.
+You can become perfectly fluent in a language without traveling anywhere and without spending a dime.

-I’ll cover the best ways to do that here—but I’ll also discuss a few methods for learning that are almost free but really, really worth it if you can scrape a few pennies together.
+There are also a few methods for learning that are almost free but really worth it if you can scrape a few pennies together.